ujwaldhakal/cloud-run-cicd-boilerplate/Readme.md

 * trigger command `./cicd/deploy dev  master` where dev is environment name and master is the branch name
 * Replace github repo url at `deploy`

-Visit https://medium.com/p/528ff7964e7/edit this link for more
+Visit https://medium.com/p/528ff7964e7/edit for more instruction